InALunch/Sudoku-Solver/README.md

 "# Sudoku-Solver"
-Can solve easy (http://www.sudokudragon.com/dailyeasy.php)and medium (eg http://www.sudokudragon.com/dailymoderate.php) Sudoku puzzles, but cannot solve puzzles that require randomization or advanced permutation strategies.
+Can solve easy (eg. http://www.sudokudragon.com/dailyeasy.php) and medium (eg http://www.sudokudragon.com/dailymoderate.php) Sudoku puzzles, but cannot solve puzzles that require randomization or advanced permutation strategies.

 TODOs:
 - create UI wrapper so easy to play with from command line.